-We draw attention to note 2 in the financial statements, which indicates that the Group are loss making, having incurred a loss of \$770,099 when excluding the gain on change on ownership of the two subsidiaries acquired in the year in 2021, are in a net current liability position of \$1,062,754, as at 31 December 2021, and are dependent on obtaining financing in order to meet its working capital requirements over the next 12 months.
+We draw attention to note 2 in the financial statements, which indicates that the Group incurred a loss of \$1,485,806 in the year ended 31 December 2022, as of that date the Group's current liabilities exceeded its current assets by \$1,545,650 and the Group will be required to raise further finance, equity and/or debt, in order to fund its forecasted expenditure over the next twelve months.
 As stated in note 2, these events or conditions, along with the other matters as set forth in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting included reviewing and challenging cashflow forecasts prepared by management covering the going concern period and the relating key assumptions and discussing their strategies regarding future fund raises.
+Our evaluation of the directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting included reviewing and challenging cashflow forecasts prepared by management covering the going concern period and the related key assumptions, stress testing forecasts and ascertaining the Group's current financial position and discussing their strategies regarding future fund raises.